TBD54566975/ssi-service/sip/sips/sip2/README.md

 ## Success Criteria

-*How will this work be tested?
-How will we know it was successful?*

 A full unit test and integration test suit will be implemented with this change along with example use case implementation

 ## Rollout

-*How is this work rolled out?
-What is the timeline?
-What type of version bump would this change result in?
-Would it deprecate existing functionality?*

 Rollout would be similar to how the other pieces of ssi service have been deployed by creating a pull request from a branch and merging it in after proper scrutiny